 Where to Stay in Miri

-There are some great places to stay in Miri– here’s our pick of the luxury places to stay in Miri, mid-range places to stay in Miri, and budget accommodation in Miri.
+There are some great places to stay in Miri– here’s our pick of the luxury places to stay in Miri, mid-range places to stay in Miri, and budget accommodations in Miri.

 Pullman Miri Waterfront, Miri: The Pullman Miri Waterfront is ideally located right in the center of Miri, conveniently surrounded by the main attractions of the city.
-Each sleek room at this luxury Miri hotel is equipped with a flat-screen TV, high-speed internet connection, a mini-bar, a mini-fridge, a private bathroom, a desk, a seating area, and a view of the bustling city.
-Enjoy a fine-dining experience at the Pullman Kitchen where international buffet and ala carte dishes are served.
-You’ll also have the option of Le Café, a spacious open-concept café that serves light refreshments.
-The Pullman Miri has the Splash Pool Bar where you can enjoy light snacks while soaking in the infinity pool.
+Each sleek room at this luxury Miri hotel is equipped with a flat-screen TV, high-speed internet connection, a mini-bar, a mini-fridge, a private bathroom, a desk, a seating area, and a view of the bustling city. .
 The fitness center has a Jacuzzi, and steam and sauna rooms are also available.
 The Pullman Miri Waterfront is a luxury Miri hotel in Miri City.
 You can check room rates and availability here.

 MCity Inn, Miri: The MCity Inn is situated in central Miri.
 Rooms at the MCity Inn have a flat-screen TV, a private bathroom with a shower and hairdryer, a view of the city, air-conditioning, and access to a WiFi connection.
 The mid-range Miri hotel has a coffee shop and room service.
 MCity Inn is a great place to stay when visiting Miri.
 Read more reviews and check rates and dates at this great Miri mid-range hotel option here.